Graduate Requirements

 Master's Level:

-Optional: Additional performance recordings (individual selections, recital sets or complete performances) may be submitted as supplementary material to give the fullest picture of your artistry and accomplishments.
-Videos of coaching, conducting, or teaching are welcome, if applicable.
+- Optional: Videos of coaching, conducting, or teaching are welcome.
+Additional performance recordings (individual selections, recital sets or complete performances) may be submitted as supplementary material to give the fullest picture of your artistry and accomplishments

 Doctoral Level:

-a video in which you introduce yourself and discuss your collaborative experience and professional goal
+- A video in which you introduce yourself and discuss your collaborative experience and professional goals

-Optional: Additional performance recordings (individual selections, recital sets or complete performances) may be submitted as supplementary material to give the fullest picture of your artistry and accomplishments.
-Videos of coaching, conducting, or teaching are welcome, if applicable.
+- Optional: Videos of coaching, conducting, or teaching are welcome.
+Additional performance recordings (individual selections, recital sets or complete performances) may be submitted as supplementary material to give the fullest picture of your artistry and accomplishments.

 Please note: It is expected that DMA applicants possess substantial previous experience with both instrumental and vocal repertoire at levels appropriate for doctoral admissions.